The mail is getting slower this week: Here’s why and what it means for your deliveries

 Ok.
 What’s the big idea?

 The agency claims the changes will counterintuitively improve the courier’s service, by increasing the mail’s predictability and reliability (as it sticks to its lowered target times).
-It’s also hoping that shakeups will help it juggle its resources more effectively overall: For example, a USPS spokesperson told Fast Company that “the current standard [for lightweight package delivery] requires 3-day service for any destination within the contiguous U.S. with a drive time greater than six hours . . .
-This is unattainable and forces us to overly rely on air transportation,” which the spokesperson said can be inconsistent due to “weather, flight traffic, competition for space, and the added hand-offs involved.”
+It’s also hoping that shakeups will help it juggle its resources more effectively overall: For example, a USPS spokesperson told Fast Company that “the current standard [for lightweight package delivery] requires three-day service for any destination within the contiguous U.S. with a drive time greater than six hours. . . .
+This is unattainable and forces us to overly rely on air transportation,” which the spokesperson said can be inconsistent due to “weather, flight traffic, competition for space, and the added handoffs involved.”

 Got it.
 What’s everyone else saying?